GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/04-message-components/03-message-list.md

 )
 ```

-If you're using the **ViewModel-powered** version of the component, these actions update the state within the `ViewModel` by default, while the default actions of the **stateless** version are all empty.
+If you're using the **bound** version of the component, these actions update the state within the `ViewModel` by default, while the default actions of the **stateless** version are all empty.

 If you override the default actions to build your custom behavior, we still recommend storing the data in the `ViewModel`, as most of the behavior like having threads and pagination is already built for you.

-We recommend using the **ViewModel-powered** version for ease of use.
+We recommend using the **bound** version for ease of use.
 Alternatively, you can use the stateless version and provide the data manually, for more control.

 ##  Customization